Neko-Box-Coder/unofficial-plugin-channel/README.md

 ## ➕ Adding a plugin

 1. Create a PR to `main`
-2. Modify `README.md` for the plugin.
+2. Modify `README.md` and add an entry to the plugin (The name **MUST** match the `repo.json`).
 Remember it is in alphabatical order.
 3. Modify `channel.json` to point to `repo.json` in the plugin repo.
+Remember it is in alphabatical order.
 4. Modify `PLUGINS_TO_STABLE.md` and add the name of the plugin

 ## 🔼 Updating a plugin for both main and stable